prince-konwea/prince-konwea/README.md

 - 🌱 I’m currently learning **context-api, Redux and PWAs**

-- 👨‍💻 All of my projects are available at [princekonwea.vercel.app](princekonwea.vercel.app)
+- 👨‍💻 All of my projects are available at [konweaprince.netlify.app](konweaprince.netlify.app)

 - 💬 Ask me about **Mongodb, React, Nextjs and Node**